Signature Methods in Stochastic Portfolio Theory: (Linear) Path-Functional Portfolios

 \begin{remark}[Relation to (Classical) Stochastic Portfolio Theory] In the above definition, we consider a general continuous semimartingale and a general auxiliary portfolio $\tau$ in the construction of the path-functional portfolios.
 In the spirit of SPT, one would choose $\tau=\mu$ the market portfolio and $X=\mu$, the process of market weights.
-One can then recover the classical functionally generated portfolios from the path-functional portfolios of type $I$ by setting $X=\mu$ and choosing $f^i(t, \mu_{[0,t]}) = f^i(\mu_t) = D_i \log(G(\mu_t))$. \end{remark}
+One can then recover the classical functionally generated portfolios from the path-functional portfolios of type $I$ by setting $X=\mu$ and choosing $f^i(t, \mu_{[0,t]}) = f^i(\mu_t) = D_i \log(G(\mu_t))$.
+We would like to highlight that beyond this relation to classical SPT, constructing the path-functional portfolios in this form (i.e. via additive normalization) in crucial for our results in Sections~\ref{sec:approx_sig_port} and~\ref{sec:optimizing_signature_port}, in particular in view of getting quadratic optimization problems in the current multiplicative setting where the strategies are in terms fractions of wealth. \end{remark}

+\begin{remark}[Role of the process $X$] In relation to classical SPT, we will often choose $X=\mu$, i.e. construct our portfolios via information on the relative market weights.
+However, we would like to point out that other information may be of interest such as the absolute capitalization, market-to-book ratios~\cite{Kim_22} or earnings data, to just name a few.
+Adding information beyond the market weights to the portfolio construction, has also appeared e.g.~in \cite{Ruf_Xie_Lyapunov} in the context of SPT.
+However, we would like to point out that in \cite{Ruf_Xie_Lyapunov} the additional information has to be a continuous process of finite variation, while we allow it to be a general continuous semimartingale. \end{remark}